 - Protocols and strategies to prevent complications and the recurrence of stroke developed and communicated to all staff.

-- System and process changes to allow therapists to spend approximately 80 percent of their time with patients.
+- System and process changes to allow therapists to ensure effective therapist to patient rations in rehabilitation settings, with the goal of therapists spending approximately 80% of their time providing direct care to patients.

 - Number of stroke patients treated in a geographically defined stroke rehabilitation unit at any time during their inpatient rehabilitation phase following an acute stroke event (core).

-- Final discharge disposition for stroke patients following inpatient rehabilitation: percentage discharged to their original place of residence; percentage discharged to a long-term care facility or nursing home; percentage requiring readmission to an acute care hospital for stroke-related causes (core).
+- Final discharge disposition for stroke patients following inpatient rehabilitation: percentage discharged to their original place of residence; percentage discharged to a long-term care facility or nursing home; percentage requiring readmission to an acute care hospital for stroke-related causes; percentage of patients discharged back to the community who were residing in a community setting prior to their stroke (core).

-- Number of stroke patients assessed by physical therapist, occupational therapist, speech–language pathologist and social workers during inpatient rehabilitation.
+- Number of stroke patients assessed by a physiotherapist, occupational therapist, speech–language pathologist, dietitian, and social workers during inpatient rehabilitation.

 - Proportion of total time during inpatient rehabilitation following an acute stroke event that is spent on a stroke rehabilitation unit.